-Figure 2. a) Spectra of histidine dissolved at a concentration of 10 mM in water acquired with a standard pulse and acquire sequence (red) and using a solvent suppression sequence (cyan).
-Shown in full vertical scale, only the water signal is visible as it has a concentration of 55 Molar (effective 110 Molar of 1H). b) The spectra from a) shown with a x 2000 vertical zoom.
-In this scale it can be observed how the signals of histidine overlap with the tails of the huge water peak in the standard experiment (red), but can be all very well resolved on the spectrum acquired with a solvent suppression method (cyan).
+Figure 2.
+Spectra of histidine dissolved at a concentration of 10 mM in water acquired with a standard sequence (black) and using a WET solvent suppression sequence (red). a) Full scale spectra where only the water signal is visible, as it has a concentration of 55 Molar (effective 110 Molar of 1H). b) The spectra from a) shown with a x 10000 vertical zoom.
+In this scale, it can be observed how the signals of histidine overlap with the tails of the huge water peak in the standard experiment (black), but can be all very well resolved on the spectrum acquired with a solvent suppression method (red).
 It can be observed that the water peak is attenuated to the point where the tails are efficiently removed without affecting the signals of histidine as they appear at resonance frequencies different than the one of water.
-The spectra in b) were acquired using 64 scans and a repetition time of 10 seconds on a Spinsolve 60 MHz Carbon ULTRA.
+The spectra in b) were acquired using 64 scans and a repetition time of 10 seconds on a Spinsolve 80 MHz Carbon ULTRA.

-Although the peak may extend over a wide region in the spectrum it can be attenuated as a whole by applying continuous excitation at the central frequency of the line.
-In this situation, solvent suppression can considerably reduce the tails of the solvent peaks and allow the signals of the products to be more accurately quantified.
-The cyan spectrum shown in Fig. 2a and 2b was obtained when a selective excitation pulse is applied at the resonance frequency of the water peak for a period of two seconds prior to the acquisition of the NMR signal.
-In this experiment the water peak was attenuated a factor of about 100, while the signals corresponding to histidine remained unaffected.
+Although the water peak extends over a wide region in the spectrum, it can be strongly attenuated by applying a WET module at the central frequency of the peak.
+The spectrum acquired with solvent suppression is shown in red in Fig. 2a and 2b.
+In this experiment the water peak was attenuated a factor of about 1000, while the signals corresponding to histidine remained unaffected and can be accurately quantified.

-As a second example, Fig. 3 shows the performance of the solvent suppression method on a 25 mM sample of sucrose dissolved in water.
+As a second example, Fig. 3 shows the performance of the solvent suppression method on a 20 mM sample of sucrose dissolved in water.
 This sample is used as a standard for testing the selectivity of the solvent suppression to saturate the water peak without affecting the signal of the anomeric protons at 5.4 ppm.
-Note that the sample does not require any D_2O as Spinsolve benchtop NMR spectrometers are equipped with an external hardware lock system that works independent of the sample being measured.
-While this peak completely overlaps with the tail of the water peak in the standard measurement (red), it is fully resolved on the spectrum measured with solvent suppression (cyan).
+While this peak completely overlaps with the tail of the water peak in the standard measurement (black), it is fully resolved on the spectrum measured with solvent suppression (red).

 Figure 3.
-Spectra of sucrose dissolved at a concentration of 25 mM in neat water acquired with a standard pulse sequence (red) and with a solvent suppression method (cyan).
-The spectra were acquired using 64 scans and a repetition time of 10 seconds on a Spinsolve 60 MHz Carbon ULTRA.
+Spectra of sucrose dissolved at a concentration of 20 mM in neat water acquired with a standard pulse sequence (black) and with a solvent suppression method (red).
+The spectra were acquired using 64 scans and a repetition time of 10 seconds on a Spinsolve 80 MHz Carbon ULTRA.

 This high performance solvent suppression can only be achieved if the magnetic field is highly homogeneous, which is a challenge for benchtop systems.
 Permanent magnet geometries designed for benchtop spectrometers are required to be as small as possible, generate the strongest magnetic field, and keep the sample volume constrained to use standard 5 mm NMR tubes.
 In such an optimization process the specification that suffers the most is the homogeneity of the magnetic field.
 In general, while a reasonable homogeneity can be achieved in the center of the tube, it tends to become inhomogeneous as the volume approaches the wall of the tube, leading to a line shape that is relatively narrow at half height, but that can be very broad in the tails at the bottom of the peak.
-When the tails are defined by the magnetic field inhomogeneity, solvent suppression methods do not work properly.
+In this case, the solvent suppression methods do not work properly.